MerlinB/bitcoinobjects.org/src/docs/index.md

 ## Protocol schemas

-Of course there is a need of developers to not include all the type object references in every new transaction they make.
+Of course there is a need of developers to not include all the key object references in every new transaction they make.
 We can solve this the same way as everything else: We create an abstraction using the data-structure.
 In our case we will need an object representing a certain object template.
 Another way to look at it is that we are doing something very similar to creating a new Bitcom protocol.

-We will need an object to represent a mapping function and one that represents an array of object references as types.
+We will need an object to represent a mapping function and one that represents an array of object references as keys.

-`OP_RETURN <description object> "An array of object types"` `OP_RETURN <types array object> <edit object> <target object> <description object> <signature object>`
+`OP_RETURN <description object> "An array of object keys"` `OP_RETURN <keys array object> <edit object> <target object> <description object> <signature object>`

 Now we can create our array mapping schema.